North America 46%, Asia Pacific 12%, Corporate 12%, Europe 12%, Latin America 10%, Eurasia & Africa 6%

 Main areas of strength

-• Coca-Cola has implemented an employee health and wellbeing program that integrates aspects of healthy diets and physical activity, available to all U.S. employees.
-In addition, it commits to assist breastfeeding mothers by providing parental leave arrangements and other facilities.
+Coca-Cola has implemented a new employee health and well-being program that integrates aspects of healthy diets, physical activity and mental well-being.
+In addition, it has made a new commitment to assist breastfeeding mothers by providing parental leave arrangements and other facilities.

 Priority areas for improvement